bellingcat/EDGAR/README.md

 But there's a catch.

-To _programatically_ access EDGAR data in a consistent and reliable manner is a complex problem.
+To _programmatically_ access EDGAR data in a consistent and reliable manner is a complex problem.
 Most people who have found solutions to this problem charge a fee for it, or only provide limited free access to the obtained data.

 This tool was initially developed as part of the Bellingcat Tech Fellowship program, we hope it helps you utilise this incredible, free resource.